thinkb4/a-walk-in-react/README.md

 ## DAY 01
-- Introdution of React:
+  - Introduction of React
     - What is React.JS?
+    - Main features of React
+    - What does it mean to be declarative?
-  - Setup:
+  - Setup
-  - Extesions VSCode
+    - Requirements
-  - Node.js & NPM
+    - Create-react-app
     - Vite
+    - Recommended extensions for VSCode
-  - Install React with Vite
+  - Create-react-app(CRA) vs Vite

  ## DAY 02
   - Components